samsamihd/frms/README.md

-A web-based flood risk management tool.
+A web-based DDS for flood risk management.